afsalthaj/safe-string-interpolation/README.md

 ```

-PS: An only issue with this tight approach to being safe is that sometimes you may need to end up doing `thisIsADynamicString.asStr`, and that's more of a failed
+PS:

-fight with scala type inference.
+An only issue with this tight approach to being safe is that sometimes you may need to end up doint `thisIsADynamicString.asStr`, and that's more of a failed fight with scala type inference.

 ## How about secrets ?